The Secret Problem Isn’t Secrets – It's Identity

 Image showing how SPIFFE/SPIRE works - Different workload types obtain a certificate from the Spire Server via the Spire Agent which performs attestation

-1. Attestation: The SPIRE Agent first attests to the SPIRE Server through Node Attestation, proving the machine it's running on is trusted using cloud identity documents such as AWS instance identity.
-After the Server attests the node with out-of-band checks, the SPIRE Agent performs Workload Attestation, verifying the identity of workloads using markers like Kubernetes metadata or process runtime attributes.
+1. Attestation: The SPIRE Agent running on the same node as the workload requiring a secret first attests to the SPIRE Server through Node Attestation.
+This step of proving the machine it's running on is trusted is done using cloud identity documents such as AWS instance identity.
+After the SPIRE Server attests the node with out-of-band checks, the SPIRE Agent also performs Workload Attestation, verifying the identity of the workload using markers like Kubernetes metadata or process runtime attributes.

-2. SVID Issuance: If the attestation checks out, the SPIRE Server issues a short-lived X.509-SVID, bound to a SPIFFE ID, which the SPIRE Agent then delivers to the workload.
+2. SVID Issuance: If both attestations check out, the SPIRE Server issues a short-lived X.509-SVID bound to a SPIFFE ID representing the workload and sends it to the SPIRE Agent.
+The SPIRE Agent then delivers the certificate to the workload.

 3. Secret Fetching: The workload uses its SVID to authenticate to a secrets manager, fetching the secrets it needs without ever storing credentials locally.

 Does this fix everything?
 Of course not.
 You'll likely need to use a sidecar for your legacy apps, or build an auth library that abstracts the complexity of SVID retrieval and usage so your devs can focus on business logic.
-And if your team is still uploading .env files to Slack, you’ve got other problems.
+And if your team is still uploading .env files to Slack, you'll need to perform a culture overhaul on your way to secrets nirvana.

-And yeah, it’s another piece of infra to manage.
+And yes, all the SPIRE components represent another piece of infra to manage.
 You’ll have to think about SPIRE agent health, the SPIRE server DB/read replica health, and all the usual operational stuff.
-In return, you gain observability, revocation, and a verifiable audit trail.
+In return however, you'll gain observability, revocation, and a verifiable audit trail.

 What this series covers